Wednesday, 13 November 2024

 A member interjected.

 Wayne FARNHAM: Yes, Ice Road 2 they were filming down there.
 It was actually quite interesting to have someone like Liam Neeson come down there.
 I did not see one Labor MP turn up, which was a bit of a shame.
 It would have been nice if the government had turned up.
 But we had Liam Neeson down there.
 I do agree with what the Minister for Creative Industries said: when you need funding, you fund it behind your legislation.
-Unfortunately for Walhalla, they had an international star there but it is a town that does not have a sewer.
-You would think in 2024 that they would have a sewer, but they do not, and it is something I have brought up with the government on several occasions.
+Unfortunately for Walhalla, they had an international star there, but it is a town that does not have a sewer.
+You would think that in 2024 they would have a sewer, but they do not, and it is something I have brought up with the government on several occasions.
 You can imagine the whole crew there for this ice truckers film.
 You have got – I do not know what they are called – all the roadies and all the staff and all the set guys and everything else, and there was no sewer in the town, so they were in portable toilets.
 How is that for an international reputation?
 These are the things that we need to fix.

 Mathew Hilakari interjected.